tc39/proposal-wavy-dot/README.md

 ## Caveats

 To fully implement promise pipelining requires more support from the *handled Promises* API.
-We will require at least one new hook to notify the handler when a *Promise* resolves to another *Promise*, but this change can be introduced in a later stage of this proposal while maintaining backward compatibility.
+We will require at least one new hook to notify the handler when a *Promise* resolves to another *Promise* for forwarding messages, but this change can be introduced in a later stage of this proposal while maintaining backward compatibility.

-It is worth noting that TypeScript has introduced postfix bang as a non-null assertion operator, which conflicts with our proposed usage (`x![a]` means assert `x` is not null, then return the `a` property).
+It is worth noting that TypeScript has introduced postfix bang as a [non-null assertion operator](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#non-null-assertion-operator), which conflicts with our proposed usage (`x![i]` tells the type system that `x` is not null, then evaluates to `x[i]`).